tsengia/tsengia.github.io/_posts/2023-01-23-iot-thingy91-traffic-lights.md

 image-alt: Diagram of LED traffic lights controlled over LTE and BLE.
 ---

-ESP32 based microcontrollers are the bread and butter for IoT applications, as well as low power communication protocols such as Bluetooth Low Energy.
+ESP32 based microcontrollers are great for IoT applications, and allow you to use low power communication protocols such as Bluetooth Low Energy.
 In this post, I'll show you how to program your own ESP32 to control a set of LEDs over a BLE connection from your smart phone.

 <div class="note" >